Necessary Maintenance #20029

 - ask permission:

-#5 Updated by Hans-Joachim Wenzel 11 months ago
+#5 Updated by Hans-Joachim Wenzel about 1 year ago

 I think the change is not necessary.
 In the refactored larg4 module all the optical processes including reflection are handled by the Geant4 optical processes.
 In the new scheme the properties of reflective surfaces are described in the gdml file (currently there are only 2 materials for which this is relevant).
 We just have to find the find the geant4 process and settings which closests represent the simple boundary process and add it to the gdml file.

 #6 Updated by Gianluca Petrillo 10 months ago

 I am not the expert of this simulation, but my understanding is that